Hills: Ormiston Hill (236m), Black Hill (213m), Cowden Hill (204m), Woodheads Hill (196m)

 Once the site of an ancient hillfort, these days the summit of this hill above Newburgh is well protected by gorse bushes.
 There is, however, a trodden path through the vegetation provided you approach from the right direction.

 The circular route suggested below ascends the north side from Banklands and descends to Ormiston.
-The core path is then used to walk back to Newburgh.
+A core path is then used to walk back to Newburgh completing the circuit.

 From the corner of Banklands there is a tarmac track uphill to a reservoir where a gate on the left provides access to a somewhat overgrown path.
 Keep on the path until after the 3rd gate (a double gate setup with both an old and new gate).
 When the path splits, go right up hill through gorse which gives way to open hillside where livestock may be encountered.
 Head up the hill with a wall / fence to your right.
 A gate which is awkward to open is reached after which aim for the stile at grid ref NO 234 172.
 Cross the stile and go through a pedestrian gate onto a trodden path.
 The path provides an easy means of negotiating the thick gorse to reach the summit cairn.